RaspberryPiFoundation/scratch-curriculum/es-ES/Scratch 1/ChatBot/ChatBot.md

 Una vez que termines de crear tu robot parlanchín, ¡haz que tus amigos hablen con él! ¿Les gusta tu personaje? ¿Encontraron algún problema?

 ## Guarda tu proyecto { .save }

+## Community Contributed Translation { .challenge .pdf-hidden }

+This project was translated by María Alejandra Aguada from Translators Without Borders.
+Our amazing translation volunteers help us give children around the world the chance to learn to code.
+You can help us reach more children by translating a Code Club project via [Github](https://github.com/CodeClub/curriculum_documentation/blob/master/contributing.md) or by getting in touch with us at hello@codeclubworld.